Masks on airplanes: Where things stand on personal protection and social distancing - KVIA

 Delta Air Lines

-Delta Air Lines is requiring all employees to wear masks or face coverings when unable to maintain the six-foot social distancing rule, the airline said in a memo to employees on Monday.
+Delta Air Lines announced Thursday that it is requiring all passengers to wear face masks or other coverings beginning May 4.
+The airline also requires all employees to wear masks or face coverings when unable to maintain the six-foot social distancing rule.

-“We are strongly encouraging our customers to wear masks and will make them available at ticket counters, gates and onboard airplanes,” the memo also said.
+Passengers will be informed of the new requirement through pre-fight emails, alerts on the Delta website and app, as well as at the airport.

+“While we continue to encourage customers to bring their own face covering when traveling with us, supplies will be available for customers who need them,” a press release says.

 Delta is blocking middle seats and reducing the number of passengers on each flight, boarding customers 10 at a time and changing food and beverage service to reduce touchpoints between passengers and crew, according to measures outlined on the carrier’s website.